babelomics/MIGNON/2_input.md

 "MIGNON.star_additional_parameters": "--limitBAMsortRAM 60359738368 --runRNGseed 333"
 ```

 In addition to these, the **haplotype_scatter_count** value requires a special mention.
-As explained in the advanced section, this parameter allows users to apply the [scatter and gather strategy](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) to parallelize the **GATK HaplotypeCaller** sub-task.
+As explained in the [advanced section](4_advanced.md), this parameter allows users to apply the [scatter and gather strategy](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) to parallelize the **GATK HaplotypeCaller** sub-task.
 This input will determine the number of chunks in which the reference genome is divided to perform the variant calling from aligned reads.

 ### Other values

-Finally, there are some default values that are used to filter annotated variants and to perform the *in silico* knockdown of genes that are affected by those.
-Additionally, there are additional defaults that are required to perform some of the tasks but that do not have an impact in the output.
+There are some default values that are used to filter annotated variants and perform the *in silico* knockdown of genes that are affected by those.
+In addition, other defaults are required for the execution of the tasks but do not have a direct impact in the output.
 All of them can be found in the following section.

 ```
-# normalization and values
+# variant filtration and knockdown values
 Boolean? filter_unmapped = true
 String? salmon_library_type = "A"
 Int? edger_min_counts = 15